 Of course, I am most certainly not saying that science has no validity whatsoever.
 Science has repeatedly demonstrated its validity, primarily in the realms of physical knowledge about the world we live in.
 And even in the study of living organisms, the application of the scientific method has yielded many true theories, statements, results, and observations.
 What I am criticizing – besides criticizing the common belief that the discoveries of science provide us with a complete understanding of the world we live in – is the dogmatic application of science to all areas of our knowledge of living organisms and systems, which are often too complex to be broken down into their component parts and then merely considered as consisting of these parts.
 For if this were indeed the case, then it would be possible to create life simply by putting together all the atoms or molecules of which a living organism consists and then waiting for them to assemble themselves into that particular living form.
 But clearly this is not what happens, which means there are things going on in all living organisms and systems that science cannot understand, no matter how much time scientists spend studying them.
-This is where the analogy between living creatures and all the different man-made machines, processes, and systems breaks down and is liable to lead us astray.
+This is where the analogy between living creatures and all the different man-made machines, processes, and systems breaks down and is liable to lead us into error.
 For a human-created machine, being a purely physical rather than a living system, is nothing more than the sum total of its separate parts, which can usefully – and sensibly – be considered in isolation from the other parts.